 Storage and Onsite Generation Provide New Options for Controlling Demand Charges

 But things are changing, now that electricity can be stored, the price of storage is dropping by the day, and battery costs could decline a further 70% in the next 15 years.
 If companies invest in solar-plus-storage systems that kick in when there is heavy electricity usage, they can flatten out their own demand peaks.
 That process is called “peak shaving,” and it helps avoid an unpleasant surprise at the end of the month when the electric bill arrives.

 Commercial and industrial companies have been investing in lowering their energy bills for several decades.
 These investments have included energy efficiency, rescheduling industrial processes to avoid high peak electric rates, and direct investments in renewable energy.
 Solar energy alone, however, cannot reliably reduce demand charges, because sometime during a month it is likely that cloudy weather will occur at just the wrong time.
 The only way to control that is to dispatch stored power at that time.

 But how can companies figure out how to do this?
 The savings from a storage or microgrid system depends strongly on site-specific conditions, such as the actual load profile.
 How can they model potential savings to determine whether they are a good fit for peak shaving investments?
-HOMER Energy has designed a new tool, HOMER DCR, to help C&I electricity customers determine the best microgrid and onsite generation and storage solutions, and it will be available in the spring of 2018.
+HOMER Energy has designed a new tool, HOMER Grid, to help C&I electricity customers determine the best onsite generation and storage solutions, and it will be available in the spring of 2018.